-My daughter loved watching ‘Shrek, the Musical’ on DVD: if only the musical had been on when we moved back to the U.K.!
-It wasn’t, but ‘Shrek’s Adventure!’ was.
-It had to be done… Online, I discovered buying more than one entry you get a decent discount.
-It’s called the London BIG Attraction Ticket and you can choose from the Sealife Centre, Coca-Cola London Eye, Shrek’s Adventure!
+My daughter loved watching ‘Shrek, the Musical’ on DVD: if only the musical had been on when we moved back to the U.K… It wasn’t, but ‘Shrek’s Adventure!’ was.
+It had to be done… Online, I discovered buying more than one entry for key Southbank attractions you get a decent discount.
+With the London BIG Attraction Ticket and you can choose from the Sealife Centre, Coca-Cola London Eye, Shrek’s Adventure!
 Madame Tussauds, The London Dungeon & Big Bus tickets.
 The tickets are valid for 90 days, so you can book the time and day of the first one and sort the others later if you want.
-All attractions are in close proximity and on the Southbank.

 What to choose for me was fairly easy: Shrek’s Adventure, the Sealife Centre and the London Eye.
 No still wax models or scary dungeons for my 3-year old!
 What is more, the number 11 bus does a great route through central London for a fraction of a cost if your child is too young to be into the commentary.

 First visit: Dreamworks Shrek’s Adventure:

 My opinion- a cool visit; it really was an adventure.
 The mirror maze freaked me out a bit, though if truth be told.
 My little one’s opinion- “I liked the bus but I didn’t like the scary witch.”
 A lot of the tour is to do with a scary witch, so if your child gets scared easily I wouldn’t recommend it.
 It was very cleverly done, though- you are part of the story, moving from room to room after the 3d bus ride, meeting different characters on the way.
 If you want photos, make sure you’re ready to splash out and pose inside.
 We didn’t, so ours weren’t worth shelling out for (to my relief: money saved 🙂 The thing is, though, you’re not allowed to take photos until the Adventure has finished…